Refinitiv/Real-Time-SDK/Java/Ema/README.md

 - ESDK-475 When using DirectoryMsg.decode(), Source Directory FilterActions of Update may be overwritten with Set
 - ESDK-312 Watchlist fans out Dictionary state of Open/Suspect state instead of Closed/Recover
-- ESDK-705 Programmatic configuration is not supported in EMA Java (Case Number: 05690066)

 # Obtaining the Thomson Reuters Field Dictionaries